The verge is the piece of land between the property boundary and the road, and is controlled by the Town.

-Many construction sites within Cambridge have restricted or limited areas for the storage of building materials.
+Many construction sites within the Town of Cambridge have restricted or limited areas for the storage of building materials.

 In other situations, a builder may need to excavate adjacent to a street or verge.

-If it is proposed to use a verge for any of the above purposes, it is necessary to first obtain a "Verge Permit" from the Town so that precautions for public safety and convenience can be determined in association with the builder’s requirements.
+If it is proposed to use a verge for any of the above purposes, it's necessary to first obtain a Verge Permit Application from the Town so that precautions for public safety and convenience can be determined together with the builder’s requirements.

 Verge Permit Application

-Last Updated: 07/10/2013
+Last Updated: 12/06/2015